Chia seeds are among the healthiest foods on the planet.

-Chia seeds may be considered an excellent source of calcium for people who don't eat dairy.
+Gram for gram, this is higher than most dairy products.
+As a result, chia seeds may be considered an excellent source of calcium for people who don't eat dairy.

-Bottom Line: Chia seeds are high in calcium, magnesium, phosphorus and protein.
+Summary Chia seeds are high in calcium, magnesium, phosphorus and protein.
 All of these nutrients are essential for bone health.

 Chia seeds are incredibly easy to incorporate into your diet.